2017-usfca-biol-395/KatelynKukar-week05-homework-QC-and-BLAST/2017-09-27_BLAST_analysis.md

-## This is a markdown note sheet stating and summarizing the analysis of amplicon sequences trimmed and run against the NCBI database, using Blast
+## This is a markdown note sheet stating and summarizing the analysis of amplicon sequences trimmed and run against the NCBI database, using Blast analysis
 ###Professor: Naupaka Zimmerman
 ### Date of Assignment: 2017-09-22 to 2017-09-27
 ### Project Owner: Katelyn Kukar; kbkukar@usfca.edu